Signed in as:

 But that’s not enough for Darcey.
 As long as there are women suffering from being trafficked and abused, or who are unable to have children, or who need help in their marriage, she is going to walk alongside them as a mentor, helping them find a way forward.
 For many women over the years, this has meant not only finding a dear friend, but also a new family.

-Jay served three years on the board for the Emmaus Walk and Darcey served as Board Chaplain for two years with the Woodrow Wilson Military Academy.
+Darcey served as Board Chaplain for two years with the Woodrow Wilson Military Academy.
 She was Parent Advocate for Gahanna Schools, working alongside special needs families.
 Darcey has also been a Licensed Practical Nurse and Private Investigator.

 Homemaker, Warsaw, Ohio